craftingcity/RollHighOrDie/Core Rules/Character Rules/Selections Glossary/Features.md

 You gain a number of stacks of the 'Regeneration' [[Emboldenment]] equal to your Constitution Modifier.

-You may only use this Feature once between Long Rests.
+You may only use this feature once between Long Rests.

 ## Opportune Pushback
 ###### REQ: 2EXP, 3+TMK